 How soon can you refinance?

-There’s no minimum term to refinance your home – you can do so within the first year.
+There’s no minimum term to refinance your home you can do so within the first year.
 However, you may find some lenders will not refinance a mortgage they issued to you within the last 120-150 days, in which case you will need to wait or go elsewhere.
 The actual refinancing process can take anywhere between three days if you choose a lender that offers a ‘fast-track’ process or up to four weeks if you go with the standard process.

 When’s the best time to refinance your home?